-The choice of the wedding photographer is an important step in the progress of the preparations.
-And we know from experience that you don’t want to go wrong.
+Choosing a wedding photographer is a crucial step in wedding planning.
+And we know from experience that you don't want to go wrong.
 To ensure you make the right choice, ask these five questions during your consultation with the photographer:

 The 5 important questions to ask to your photographer

-1. What is your background / experience in wedding?
+1. What is your background / experience in wedding photography?

-3. Is it possible to see a full wedding gallery?
+3. Can we see a full wedding gallery?

-The last question is not for your photographer, but for yourself.
+The last question is not for the photographer, but for yourself.

 5. Do you have the feeling?
 And reciprocally?

-These are for us the questions to ask absolutely and above all else.
+These are the questions to ask absolutely and above all else.
 But the list is not exhaustive.
 If you want to take it a step further, here are some bonus questions.

 - Do you have professional insurance?